 The foundations of Osa Aventura’s operations are the ethics of professionalism, reliability and integrity.
 It aims to introduce people to fascinating natural richness and beauty of tropical rainforests, and thus to make a contribution, however small, to the collective awareness of the urgent need to conserve these precious environments.

 The establishment of Osa Aventura was for me an indulgence.
 I am an adventurer by nature and all of my life I have had an insatiable passion for tropical rainforests.
 And it is, after all, human nature to want to excite our interests and passions in others.
 So Osa Aventura has formulated adventure and exploratory tours with this intention.

-Osa Aventura is an adventure tour outfitter based in the provincial town of Puerto Jimenez, on the Osa Peninsula.
+Osa Aventura is based in the provincial town of Puerto Jimenez, on the Osa Peninsula.
 It presents on this site a selection of adventures tours designed to explore the length and breadth of the remote Osa Peninsula (see “Why the Osa?”).
 Based on many years living and working in the tropics, and on an extensive knowledge of the Osa, I have tailored a selection of multi-activity, adventure itineraries to explore the most spectacular and exciting aspects of this pristine, wild Peninsula.

-Business Owner, Naturalist guide
+Business Owner, Biologist

 ready for adventure?